emmercm/www/src/blog/_confidence-is-worth-something.md

 ---

-title: Confidence is Worth Something
+title: Confidence is Worth It
 date: 2026-03-23T17:10:00
 tags:
 - career